Asafmazar/website/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Asaf Mazar is a graduate student at the University of Southern California.
-His research habits and behavior change.
+bio: I'm a graduate student at the University of Southern California, working primarily with Dr. Wendy Wood.
+I study what helps people form habits, and what make

 interests:
 - Habits
 - Behavior change
-- Ecological Momentary Assessment
+- Ecological Momentary Assessment (EMA)\Experience sampling

 education:
   courses: